13sauca13/Cyberops-associate/README.md

 As you will see later in the course, a cybersecurity analyst knows that the optional ICMP payload field can be used in an attack vector to exfiltrate data.

 :memo:

+## 8. Address Resolution Protocol

+### 8.1 MAC and IP
+IP addresses are used to identify the address of the original source device and the final destination device.
+The destination IP address may be on the same IP network as the source or may be on a remote network.
+Ethernet MAC addresses are used to deliver the data link frame with the encapsulated IP packet from one NIC to another NIC on the same network.
++ If the destination IP address is on the same network, the destination MAC address will be that of the destination device.
++ When the destination IP address is on a remote network, the destination MAC address will be the address of the host’s default gateway.